16:8 Is The Science-Backed & Super-Approachable Way To Intermittent Fast

 To ensure it's right for you, start with just a couple of days a week and work your way up.
 Be sure to listen to your body, though.
 If you feel lightheaded or weak, or you feel like fasting is impairing your day-to-day activities, always eat something.

-As always, consult your doctor to determine the right plan for you.
+As always, consult your doctor or dietitian to determine the right plan for you.

 RELATED STORY: Does Intermittent Fasting Help With Healthy Weight Loss?